z669016/codekata/README.md

 with size 1.000.000 the percentage of bits set equals the change of false positives.
 Above that size, the hash algorithm will probably have a big impact.

+The code has been prepared to use different hash functions, and maybe I will try it sometime.